 The GMI program specifically targets students who have an undergraduate degree in engineering (mechanical, electrical, chemical, or bioengineering/medical) or a related field, and who are interested in pursuing a career in the private, public, or non-profit sectors of medical technology.

 The 2017-18 GMI cohort’s summer experience began on May 31, 2017.
-They traveled to Costa Rica, where they will spend ten weeks collaborating with local universities and clinicians to develop design projects, then take part in a global industry internship working as interns at Boston Scientific.
+They traveled to Costa Rica, where they spent ten weeks collaborating with local universities and clinicians to develop design projects, then took part in a global industry internship working as interns at Boston Scientific.
 The students are currently back at Rice participating in design-based coursework in collaboration with the Texas Medical Center.
 We invite you to read their blog here: gmi.rice.edu/student-blogs.